sant0shg/saveFileFromUrl/README.md

   ...
 })
 ```
-2. Similarly you can save profile photo from google + or google books
+2. Similarly you can save profile photo from google plus or google books

 ```
 var save = require('savefilefromurl');